oolongbrothers/ansible-role-firewall/README.md

     firewall_disable_ufw: false

 Set to `true` to disable firewalld (installed by default on RHEL/CentOS) or ufw (installed by default on Ubuntu), respectively.

+To configure the behaviour of iptables when packets are disallowed on INPUt chain:

+    # default behaviour is DROP
+    firewall_disallow_method: REJECT

 ## Dependencies